Skip to the main content.

 At first glance, they may appear similar, but they differ in chemical composition, corrosion resistance, and applications.

-In this 2025 Guide, we’ll look in detail at the differences between 304 and 316 stainless steels and how to choose the one best suited to your project.
+In this updated 2026 guide, we’ll look in detail at the differences between 304 and 316 stainless steels and how to choose the one best suited to your project.

 Stainless steel 304: characteristics, composition and uses